-Supporting students and staff to create an environment which promotes the physical, emotional, social and intellectual development and wellbeing of all students
+Helping the Wellbeing Team to create an environment which promotes the physical, emotional, social and intellectual development and wellbeing of all students

 All children need care and support as they grow towards adulthood.
 This support should maximise access to teaching and learning and help the student develop resiliency.
 It is fundamental to acknowledge that student wellbeing is the responsibility of all staff working together in a supportive school environment.

+Delacombe Primary School believes student learning cannot be separated from student wellbeing.
+Therefore, the curriculum needs to contain elements of personal, social and interpersonal development.
+At Delacombe Primary School we all work together as a learning community that is dedicated to caring, support, active participation and positive expectations for all.
 Each teacher plays an important role as a source of support for students.
 Students spend a significant amount of time at school and teachers are often an important adult connection for students.

 A whole school approach to student wellbeing is based upon the needs of the student and the greater school community.
 Students at school do not learn in a vacuum.
 The diversity of backgrounds, culture, gender, socio-economic background, cognitive and life experiences add to the complexity students bring into the classroom.
 Our core business is to ensure all students have access to teaching and learning.